 - Don’t buy candy in September for Halloween.
 I don’t care how good a planner you are.
 You will end up eating it, have a shame fit, buy some more.
 You then start a violent shame cycle that will eventually cause you to spend $300 on Candy and gain 10 kg by All Saint’s Day (November 1).

-- Don’t buy a pumpkin, yes they are cheap, but it’s a waste of money given our master plan.
+- Please don’t buy a pumpkin.
+Yes, they are cheap, but it’s a waste of money, given our master plan.

 - Don’t buy any candy.
 You won’t need it (and you don’t end up with the problems from (1) as well).

 - Put out a bowl that says, “We are not home.
 Please take as much as you want”, but don’t put any candy in it.
 Better still leave a single empty wrapper.
 This was suggested by my daughter and an astoundingly sneaky piece of advice.

 - Go out on Hallowe’en evening and don’t come back until 8:30 PM, and when any teenagers show up wearing a hockey sweater, tell them to, “… get lost, that isn’t a costume, shouldn’t you be out fighting a war or something ?” (make sure you have a front door camera to get their pictures in case of retribution on their part).

 You can either hide in your basement and ignore the doorbell (my in-laws did that for many years) or be more brazen and sit in your living room and not answer the doorbell all night.